Altinn/altinn-studio-docs/content/teknologi/altinnstudio/about/_index.md

 There are many reasons to use Altinn 3 to build and host your digital services.

+- Application template are have built in functionality for the most common scenarios.
 - Easy to develop and deploy apps
 - Reuse of data, APIs and functionality (code)
 - A known platform for end users